darrylanderson/darrylanderson/README.md

 I have 20+ years of experience in building large scale enterprise web applications.

-I currently serve as Principal Architect for Clearcover, a hyper growth insuretech startup where I lead the Architecture, Data Engineering, and SRE/Cloud Ops teams.
+I currently serve as Principal Architect for Clearcover, a hyper growth insuretech startup where I lead the Architecture teams.

 Prior to joining Clearcover, I was the co-founder of ChainFront, a blockchain services company.